When Should Employees Get Paid for Time Spent Traveling?

 Oregon Travel Time Pay

 Generally paying employees in Oregon is simple.
 Employees should be compensated for any time that falls under the definition of hours worked in Oregon.
 However, when it comes to driving and travel time specifically, it can be a little less clear as to what time is compensated.
+However, all

 In Oregon, there are four different types of travel in regard to Oregon Labor Laws.
 Each one has its own rules and regulations regarding compensation.